Part V

 The Anatomy of Armor: Mapping the Distortions

-When the safety of the Entangled Firmament is broken, the self contorts to survive.
+When safety breaks early in life inside the Foundational Relational Matrix (the first field of Parent, Child, and Sibling), the self contorts to survive.
 These contortions tend to follow specific patterns across the Five Energetic Bodies.

 While these armors often affect the whole system, they tend to have a center of gravity in one specific layer of the self.